-As a once frequent visitor to Bangkok, every time a friend goes on holiday to, I’m usually first on their hit list for accommodation advice.
-I bloody love Bangkok, in fact, I’d go as far as to say it’s one of my favourite cities ever!
-But there’s literally hundreds of places to stay; Agoda, Trip Advisor, Hostel World is teaming with suggestions… so here’s a few of my choices to help you on your way…
+As a once frequent visitor to Bangkok, every time a friend visits the Thai capital city, I’m usually first on their hit list for accommodation advice.
+I bloody love Bangkok.
+I’d go as far as to say it’s one of my favourite cities ever!
+There is so much to do and see, and the food is out of this world.
+Accommodation hunting can be daunting, there are literally hundreds of places to stay.
+Here’s a few of my choices to help you on your way …

-New Siam Hotel (it’s more of a guesthouse) is situated right off Soi Ram Butri (the next street down from the famous Khaosan road).
-It’s so close to Khaosan that you could roll round to it, but the short distance is enough to cut out the noise, and set the cleanliness standards a bit higher.
+New Siam Hotel (a guesthouse more than a hotel) is situated right off Soi Ram Butri (the next street down from the famous Khaosan road).
+It’s so close to Khaosan that you could roll to it.
+However, its short distance is enough to cut out the noise, and set the cleanliness standards a bit higher.
 It’s basic, the beds are clean, the showers are good, the rooms are all private.
-Soi Ram Butri has a little all vegetarian/vegan food stall right outside, there’s a little lady that shuffles her cart about there selling iced coffee for 50p.
+Soi Ram Butri has a little all vegetarian/vegan food stall right outside, and there’s a little lady that shuffles her cart about selling iced coffee for 50p.
 It’s an 40 baht tuk tuk ride to the palace and Wat Pho.

-New Siam have actually opened another 4 guesthouses (aptly named New Siam 2 and New Siam 3, etc) really close by, but this is the cheapest.
-Another perk is that I’ve never once not been able to just swan into reception and book a room right there and then.
+New Siam have actually opened another three guesthouses (aptly named New Siam 2, New Siam 3, etc) really close by.
+New Siam remains the cheapest.
+Another perk to this guesthouse is that I’ve always been able to just swan into reception and book a room right there and then.

 Air-con room (all with private bathrooms) – 750 baht (about £15)

 Mid range budget